mpunkenhofer/litags/CONTRIBUTING.md

 however it appears we are limited to a max of 4 hotkeys per extension.
 That would mean there are only 3 more left for tags and I imagine having more than 3 tags on hotkeys would be nice to have e.g. imagine having tags on modifier + 1 - 9.
-Using the command api also decouples hotkeys somewhat from all the other options since those are found in a different place specific to the browser.
+Using the command api also decouples hotkeys somewhat from all the other options since those are found in a different location specific to the browser.

 #### Tag Chooser Look